 Because there are no clear symptoms of high blood pressure, the only way to know whether you have it is to have your blood pressure taken.
 Luckily, this is quick and painless.
 Normal blood pressure ranges from 90/60 to 120/80, and if your blood pressure is high (140/90 or more) for several weeks, your GP will probably diagnose you with high blood pressure and discuss ways to lower it.

 The most convenient way to check your blood pressure is to book an appointment at a local pharmacy – you can find your nearest one on the NHS website.
-If you have to take regular blood pressure readings, it may be worth buying your own blood pressure machine: you can buy these online from Amazon, or from pharmacies like Boots.
+If you have to take regular blood pressure readings, it may be worth buying a blood pressure machine: you can buy these online from Amazon, or from pharmacies like Boots.

-Generally, treatment to lower blood pressure includes making lifestyle changes, like exercising more and changing your diet.
+Generally, treatment to lower blood pressure includes making lifestyle changes like exercising more and changing your diet.
 If these don’t work – or if your blood pressure is unusually high – then you’re likely to be prescribed medication.

 8. Abdominal aortic aneurysm (AAA) screening

-Abdominal aortic aneurysm screening is a way of checking whether there’s any swelling in the aorta, which is the central blood vessel that runs from your heart through to your stomach.
+Abdominal aortic aneurysm screening is a way of checking whether there’s any swelling in the aorta, which is the central blood vessel that runs from your heart to your stomach.

 If there is, this bulge or swelling is called an abdominal aortic aneurysm (AAA), and it can eventually burst, becoming dangerous if it isn’t spotted early on.
 There are often no symptoms of an AAA before it bursts, so a test could potentially save your life.